 (An Introduction for Beginners.)

-Many people are building computers nowadays so that they can have a better system for their needs.
-Here’s an introduction to building computers.
+Many people are building computers nowadays to have a better system for their needs.
+Here’s an introduction for potential computer builders.

 What do you need?

 We don’t all need the same computer or computer hardware.
-Depending on the tasks you want your computer to do, you can choose the performance, quality and price range of the computer components you have.
-Getting the right parts for you guarantees the best performance for the price of your computer.
+Depending on the tasks you want your computer to do, you can choose the performance, quality, and price range of the computer components you buy.
+Getting the right parts guarantees the best performance for the price of your computer.

 You will need to research PC parts, but if you like window shopping online, it can be plenty of fun.
 It’s all about your needs, the parts to do the job, price, performance, and compatibility.